0xdeki/AutoChrome/README.md

 libcef.dll from [here](https://github.com/0xdeki/AutoChrome/releases/download/libcef78/libcef.dll)

+## Command line arguments
+*-script scriptName*: Start a script immediately when the client loads *-proxy ip:port*: Load the client with a proxy *-proxyUsername username*: Set a username to authenticate the proxy *-proxyPassword password*: Set a password to authenticate the proxy

 ## Installation
 1. Clone the repository to your IDE of choice (IntelliJ recommended!)
 2. Place libcef.dll in /lib/win64